How Much Can I Earn After I Get an MBA?

 Paige Arnof-Fenn is the founder and CEO of global marketing and digital branding firm Mavens & Moguls, based in Cambridge, Massachusetts.
 Her clients include Microsoft, Virgin, The New York Times Company, Colgate, venture-backed startups, and nonprofit organizations.
 She graduated from Stanford University and Harvard Business School.
 Arnof-Fenn is also a popular speaker and columnist who has written for Entrepreneur and Forbes.

-Common Questions About MBA Salaries
+Frequently Asked Questions About MBA Salaries

 The average base starting salary for MBA graduates hit $105,000 per year in 2020, according to the GMAC recruiter survey.
 That number dropped from $115,000 in 2019.